 \end{figure}

-Figure \ref{fig:GEOSChemSeasonalProfiles} shows the measured and simulated seasonal mean ozone profile at all sites.
+Figure \ref{fig:GEOSChemSeasonalProfiles} shows the observed and simulated ozone profiles at all sites, averaged seasonally.

-The model generally underestimates ozone at low altitudes (up to 6~km) at both Davis and Macquarie, although this is less pronounced during summer.
+The model generally underestimates ozone at low altitudes (up to 6~km) at both Davis and Macquarie, although this bias is less pronounced during summer.

-Over Melbourne an opposite bias is seen, where the model shows increased ozone levels from around 4~km up to the tropopause.
+Over Melbourne, ozone in the lower troposphere is well represented, but the model overestimates ozone from around 4~km to the tropopause.

-Also notable is the lower tropopause height exhibited by the model, which on average is lower by $\sim$ 1~km (TODO: mean bias, updated when model finishes).
+Also notable is the lower tropopause height simulated by the model, which on average is $\sim$ 1~km lower than observed (TODO: mean bias, updated when model finishes).

-The effect of pollution and mainland influence can be seen over Melbourne, mostly during the summer months (DJF), as the lower altitudes have increased ozone mean as well as more variance
+The effect of local pollution can be seen over Melbourne, mostly during the austral summer months (DJF), as the increased mean mixing ratios and enhanced variance near the surface.

-Although GEOS-Chem reasonably matches the ozonesonde tropospheric ozone column, it does not have the resolution required to capture STTs.
+While GEOS-Chem can generally reproduce both the measured tropospheric ozone columns and the seasonal mean behaviour in the upper troposphere / lower stratosphere, it does not have the vertical resolution required to capture the individual STT events detected from the ozonesonde measurements.

-Figure \ref{fig:event_profile_comparison} shows the best (left) and worst (right) comparisons of ozone profiles up to 14~km between the ozonesondes and GEOS-Chem.
+Figure \ref{fig:event_profile_comparison} compares modeled (red) and observed (black) ozone profiles on three example days when STT events were detected using the ozonesondes.
+The leftmost plot (Macquarie Island, 20040519) shows the profile with the closest match between model and observations; the middle plot (Davis, 20070115) shows an average comparison, and the rightmost plot (Melbourne, 20050203) shows the worst comparison found in our dataset.

 The model output is shown in red, and is the average over 2$^{\circ}$ latitude by 2.5$^{\circ}$ longitude which contain the respective sonde release site.

-The vertical resolution from GEOS-Chem is too low to allow detection of STTs, with roughly 30 vertical levels up to the tropopause, while sondes have upwards of 100.
+As shown in the figure, GEOS-Chem includes few levels in the tropopause (compared to more than 100 for the ozonesondes).
+This low vertical resolution precludes detection of STTs, which are typically <1km in extent.

 \begin{figure}[!htbp]